-Back in September 2018, dozens of tenants of a high rise in Toronto were displaced by fire.
-At the time, the CBC reported that 50% of renters in Canada don't have tenant insurance.
-That included several of those high rise residents, who struggled to find shelter after Red Cross assistance ran out.
-Helping to fill the gaps during such times of crisis is one of the benefits of renters insurance.
+In September 2018, dozens of tenants of a high rise in Toronto were displaced by a fire.
+At the time, the CBC reported that 50% of renters in Canada don’t have tenant insurance.
+That included several of those high-rise residents who struggled to find shelter after Red Cross assistance ran out.
+Helping to fill the gaps during such times of crisis is one of the benefits of tenant, or renters, insurance.
 Coverage may cost less than you think and provide essential peace of mind.

-Most people think of their stuff when it comes to insurance.
-That's certainly the case for a tenant policy, which gives you compensation for loss due to an insured risk.
-Usually that's things like fire or water damage.
-You can choose between a replacement value or cash value policy -- that's how much it costs to replace your items versus their market value when you lost them.
+Most people think of their contents when it comes to insurance.
+That’s certainly the case for a tenant policy, which gives you compensation for losses due to an insured risk.
+Usually, that includes things like fire or water damage.
+You can choose between a replacement value or cash value policy — the difference between the two is how much it costs to replace your items versus their market value when you lost them.

-Tenants insurance also offers protection if you get sued.
-That may sound unlikely, but sometimes injuries or property damage happens where you live.
+Tenant insurance also offers liability protection if you get sued.
+That may sound unlikely, but sometimes injuries or property damage happen where you live.
 If the injured person takes legal action, your insurance company can help defend you.
-According to the Insurance Bureau of Canada, most tenants' insurance policies have liability coverage of $1 million that you can increase to $2 million.
+According to the Insurance Bureau of Canada, most tenant insurance policies have liability coverage of $1 million that you can increase to $2 million.

 Additional living expenses are also included in most policies, subject to certain limits.
 If you can’t live in your home for an insured reason, you can get meals, moving costs, and accommodation covered during the transition.
 That would generally apply in situations like that faced by the residents of the Toronto high rise.

-There's another reason to buy renters insurance: building up a good history with an insurer.
-That way, when you do buy a home, you're more likely to get a good rate on home insurance.
+There’s another reason to buy renters insurance, though: building up a good history with an insurance provider.
+That way, when you buy a home one day, you’re more likely to get a low rate on home insurance.

 Read the fine print